DevRev

 Post import options

-After a successful import, you will have these options added for each imported repository:
+After a successful import, you have these options added for each imported repository:

 • Sync to DevRev

-• Create new work items in DevRev for any new issues created in the GitHub repository after the last sync or import
+• This option allows you to synchronize any modifications made in GitHub with the corresponding items previously imported into DevRev.
+It also creates new items in DevRev for any new issues or users created in GitHub after the last sync or import.

 • View Report